Moulin Rouge!: Release and reception

 Originally set for release on Christmas 2000, 20th Century Fox eventually moved the release of Moulin Rouge! to Summer 2001 to allow Luhrmann more time in post-production.
 Moulin Rouge! premiered at the 2001 Cannes Film Festival on May 9, 2001, as the festival's opening title.

 Moulin Rouge! opened in the United States at two theaters in New York and Los Angeles on May 18, 2001.
 It grossed US$167,540 on its opening weekend.
 The film then expanded to a national release on June 1, 2001.
 It generated $14.2 million, ranking in fourth place behind Pearl Harbor, Shrek and The Animal.
-In the United Kingdom, Moulin Rouge! was the country's number one film for two weeks before being displaced by A.I.
-Artificial Intelligence.
-During its fifth weekend, it reclaimed the number one spot.
-The film remained so until it was dethroned by American Pie 2 in its sixth weekend.
+In the United Kingdom, Moulin Rouge! earned $3.2 million during its opening weekend and beat Scary Movie 2 and A Knight's Tale to rank as the country's number one film.
+It would continue to so in its second weekend, making $2.7 million and outgrossing the opening of The Fast and the Furious.
+In its third weekend, it was displaced by A.I.
+Artificial Intelligence, although it collected $2.2 million.
+During its fifth weekend, it reclaimed the number one spot with $1.6 million.
+The film was eventually dethroned by American Pie 2 in its sixth weekend, but still managed to cross the $20 million mark.
 Moulin Rouge! has grossed $57,386,369 in the United States and Canada and another $121,813,167 internationally (including $26 million in the United Kingdom and $3,878,504 in Australia).

 Moulin Rouge! received generally positive reviews from critics.
 Roger Ebert rated the film 3.5 stars out of 4, remarking that "the movie is all color and music, sound and motion, kinetic energy, broad strokes, operatic excess."
 Newsweek praised McGregor's and Kidman's performances, stating that "both stars hurl themselves into the movie's reckless spirit, unafraid of looking foolish, adroitly attuned to Luhrmann's abrupt swings from farce to tragedy.
 (And both sing well.)"
 The New York Times wrote that "the film is undeniably rousing, but there is not a single moment of organic excitement because Mr. Luhrmann is so busy splicing bits from other films" but conceded that "there's nothing else like it, and young audiences, especially girls, will feel as if they had found a movie that was calling them by name."
 All Things Considered commented the film was "not gonna be for all tastes" and that "you either surrender to this sort of flamboyance or you experience it as overkill."